-- 3.2.1 Lot layout and sizes shall generally conform to the lot layout shown in Appendix E, Schedule A. - 3.2.2 Developers/landowners may combine or further subdivide lots at the subdivision stage if different lot sizes are required based on market demand without requiring an amendment to the ASP, at the discretion of the Town.
-If further subdivision of what is shown on the concept plan is proposed in the future, the developer will need to provide, as requested by the Town, an updated engineered storm water drainage analysis to confirm if the capacity of the storm pond can accommodate additional density. - 3.2.3 Phasing of development shall generally be in accordance with Map 5 but may be phased differently based on the landowners/developers needs.
+- 3.2.1 Lot layout and sizes shall generally conform to the lot layout shown in Map 4. - 3.2.2 Developers/landowners may combine lots at the subdivision stage if larger lots are required, at the discretion of the Town.
+However, subdividing into smaller lots shall not be allowed without additional servicing studies and an amendment to this Plan at the discretion of the Town. - 3.2.3 Phasing of development shall generally be in accordance with Map 5 but may be phased differently based on the landowners/developers needs.
 Whatever phasing approach is taken, the landowners/developers shall provide adequate servicing and road infrastructure to accommodate the phase of development and connect to future phases.